Becoming a Vegetarian – Step by Step for Beginners

 If you approach vegetarianism as a new way of eating that is exciting and healthy, you will be more successful than if you approach it as depriving and restrictive.
 Instead of focusing on what you cannot eat as a vegetarian, instead, focus on all the new foods that this lifestyle is exposing you to.
 This will help you stick with these significant changes and commit fully to a meat-free life.

 There are plenty of unhealthy food choices that are also free of meat.
 It’s still up to you to make the best decisions for your nutritional and energy needs.
 Focus on eating whole foods that are plant-based, with occasional indulgences in processed and packaged products.

 Don’t sweat the small stuff, either.
 When eating out, you are not likely to really know every single ingredient in your dish.
 And anything that makes up less than a percent or two of your meal is just not worth stressing over.

-When at home, you can control your food to a more significant extent, but when eating out, try to focus on what matters most and don’t worry so much if your mushroom was cooked on the same grill as a burger.
+At home, you can control your food to a more significant extent.
+When eating out, try to focus on what matters most.
+Don’t worry so much if your mushroom was cooked on the same grill as a burger.

-These are the moments that cause others to really dislike vegetarians, so set a good example of saving animals and the planet without making a scene every time you go out to eat.
+These are the moments that cause others to really dislike vegetarians.
+Set a good example of saving animals and the planet without making a scene every time you go out to eat.

 Did I Miss Anything?